Duracell Logo

 Duracell LogoDuracell Logo PNG

 The Duracell logo is strict and serious.
-This is its main feature.
-In this way, it conveys the reliability of the company, its business-oriented attitude, and the high quality of its products.
-In simple lines, which the logo depicts, there is a fundamental basis for continuous innovation and confident progress.
-The mark also reflects inner energy.
+This is its main characteristic.
+In this way, it conveys the company’s reliability, business orientation, and high-quality products.
+The simple lines depicted in the logo provide a foundation for continuous innovation and confident progress.
+The sign also reflects internal energy.

 Duracell: Brand overview